-In today's world of isntant online access to unlimited information on travel options, you might be wiondering why it makes sense to plan your vacation with one of our professional travel agents.
+In today's world of instant online access to unlimited information on travel options, you might be wiondering why it makes sense to plan your vacation with one of our professional travel agents.
 Planning a trip can be confusing and time consuming.
 The plethora of information online can become even more intimidating than one may expect.
 Our travel professionals take the time to get to know you, understanding your approach to travel, what you like to see and do in what style.
 Then they match theses factors with your budget, schedule and their insider connections with the best travel providers.
 We not only will arrange the various modes of transportation, but also may be able to save you money and add amenities to your vacation.
 Our travel professionals are always available for you to talk to, answer your questions, and design a vacation perfect just for you.

 Self-serve websites or smart phone apps cannot personalize your vacation experience the way our agents do.
-Just remember, "The Internet is LOOKING and your travel agent is for BOOKING."
+Just remember, "The Internet is for LOOKING and your travel agent is for BOOKING."

 By: Matt Meltzer